bharathk-github/hello-world-javascript-action/README.md

-# GitHub Action: Deploy UCD Application
+# GitHub Action: Request Application process in Devops-Deploy

 This GitHub Action automates the process of triggering an UrbanCode Deploy (UCD) application process request based on the provided inputs.
 It streamlines the deployment workflow by integrating UCD directly into your GitHub repository.